Moodle 5.1 explained: improvements and technical migration

 This evolution makes it easier to get an overview of the range of pedagogical functions offered by Moodle, and will save time for teachers.

-Establishments that practice correction with several trainers or teachers will appreciate this.
-Moodle 5.1 introduces a Double Mar king system for assignments, meeting the academic rigor requirements of higher education institutions or training organizations.
+Establishments that practice assessment correction with grid correction assignments. will appreciate.
+Moodle 5.1 introduces new possibilities in the assignment grading interface, facilitating the academic rigor required by higher education institutions or training organizations.

 BigBlueButton becomes more mature